GRCJP/Resume-Builder-Public/README.md

 ---

-## 🏛️ The Alex Chen Case Study — Why This Matters
+## 🏛️ The Problem & Solution — Why This Matters

-After 4 months of job applications with zero interviews, Alex Chen (fictional persona) transformed his approach using systematic engineering methods:
+After 4 months of job applications with zero interviews, I transformed my approach using systematic engineering methods:

 - **🚯 The Problem:** 4 months, 200+ applications, 0 interviews, $80 wasted on resume writer
-- **💡 The Breakthrough:** AJ's mentorship on "Signal, Not Biography" philosophy
+- **💡 The Breakthrough:** Applying "Signal, Not Biography" principles to job searching
 - **🛠️ The Solution:** Built comprehensive job search engineering platform
 - **🎯 The Results:** Multiple interview requests, better opportunities, systematic process